 A perfect smile is broad to prevent those ‘dark triangles’ when you show off those pearly whites.
 Narrow smiles may weaken your profile or it may give the appearance that the front teeth are protruding.
 If it works for Julia Roberts, it can work for you.

 A broader smile provides the lips with better support and they will appear fuller – and still look natural.
 Narrow smiles are often the result of a soft diet or may be as a result of early loss of primary teeth.
-Modern orthodontics allow us to broaden the smile while straightening the teeth.
+Modern orthodontics allows us to broaden our smile while straightening the teeth.
 We also have to take embrasures into consideration.
 These are small triangular indentations found between the tips of our teeth.
 They should be the smallest between the front teeth and gradually increase in size towards the back of the mouth.
 With a broader smile, embrasures are very complimenting, revealing the true art and depth of all the dimensions in the face.

 6 Tips for a fabulous pout